zaaarf/lillero/README.md

   example.patches.SamplePatch
 ```

 Happy patching!
+And remember...

-(it won't be happy)
+### "Don't do coremods!"